38 B2B Cold Calling Tips for Sales Success in 2023

 Learn more about getting into the right mindset:

 - 3 Questions to Ask Yourself Before Making that Sales Call

 - Top 15 Cold Calling Tips for SaaS Sales Reps We Found on LinkedIn

 Before, we mentioned creating a sales script.
 But you also need to know how to use it right.

 There are plenty of misconceptions about what a sales script really is, and how to use it.
 Remember: a script is a great outline of the call, but each sales rep should use it in a way that feels comfortable and natural to them.

 It's not just the words you say when it comes to selling, but the tone of your voice.
 In fact, 93% of the potential success of your cold call comes down to the tone of your voice.
 From the beginning, you have to turn a skeptical lead into a trusting customer.
 How do you do that?

 Like it or not, a natural aspect of cold calling is hearing no and learning how to deal with the objections that come up in your conversations.
-Our objection management guide covers the three most common objections (such as, it’s a bad time, send me more info, or I’m not interested), you’ll be able to overcome them like a natural.
+When you’re prepared to face the most common objections (such as, it’s a bad time, send me more info, or I’m not interested), you’ll be able to overcome them like a natural.

 Most sales reps fear these objections because they derail their sales conversations—especially when cold calling and starting a brand new dialogue with a prospect that doesn't yet trust you.
 But YOU will look forward to hearing them because they help you move the sale ahead.